-- 1. The altar has been raised, INDRA, for thy seat; hasten to sit upon it as a neighing horse (hastens to his stable); slackening the reins, and letting thy coursers free, who, at the season of sacrifice, bear thee night and day. - 2.
-These persons have come to INDRA (to solicit) his protection; may he quickly direct them on the way; may the gods repress the wrath of the destroyer, and bring to our solemnity the obviator of evil.
+1. The altar has been raised, INDRA, for thy Varga XVIII. seat; hasten to sit upon it, as a neighing horse (hastens to his stable); slackening the reins, and letting thy coursers free, who, at the season of sacrifice,a bear thee night and day.

-- 5. (The Asura), knowing the wealth of others, carries it off of himself; present in the water, he carries off, of himself, the foam; the two wives of KUYAVA bathe with the water: may they be drowned in the depths of the Shipha river. - 4.
-The abiding-place of the vagrant (KUYAVA) was concealed (in the midst) of the water: the hero increases with the waters formerly (carried off), and is renowned (throughout the world): the Anjasi, Kulishi and Virapatni rivers, pleasing him with their substance, sustain him with their waters. - 5.
-Since the track that leads to the dwelling of the Dasyu has been seen by us, as a cow knows the way to her stall, therefore do thou, MAGHAVAN, (defend us) from his repeated violence; do not thou cast away as a libertine throws away wealth. - 6.
-Excite in us, INDRA, veneration for the sun, for the waters, and for those who are worthy of the praise of living beings, as exempt from sin: injure not our offspring while yet in the womb, for our trust is in thy mighty power. - 7.
-Hence, INDRA, I meditate on thee; on this (thy power) has our trust been placed: showerer (of benefits), direct us to great wealth; consign us not, thou who art invoked by many, to a destitute dwelling; give, INDRA, food and drink to the hungry. - 8.
-Harm us not, INDRA, abandon us not; deprive us not of the enjoyments that are dear to us; injure not, affluent SHAKRA, our unborn offspring; harm not those who are capable (only of crawling) on their knees.
+" We have only for the season of sacrifice, prapitue, for propte, literally, 'arrived,' synonymous in the Nirukta, 3, 20,

+2. These persons have come to INDRA (to solicit) his protection; may he quickly direct them on the way; may the gods repress the wrath of the destroyer, and bring to our solemnity the obviator of evil.

+3. (The Asura),a knowing the wealth of others, carries it off of himself; present in the water, he carries off, of himself, the foam; the two wives of KUYAVA bathe with the water: may they be drowned in the depths of the $S'iph\acute{a}$ river.

+4. The abiding-place of the vagrantb (KUYAVA) was concealed (in the midst) of the water: the hero increases with the waters formerly (carried off), and is renowned (throughout the world): the Anjasi Kuliśi and Vira-patni° rivers, pleasing him with their substance, sustain him with their waters.

+5. Since the track that leads to the dwelling of the $Dasyu^{d}$ has been seen by us, as a cow knows the way to her stall, therefore do thou, MAGHAVAN, (defend us) from his repeated violence; do not thou cast us away as a libertine throws away wealth.

+with adverbs signifying proximity,-near, nigh, at hand.
+The Scholiast supplies, yúgakúle prápte,-the time of sacrifice being arrived.

+a Presently named Kuyava; his exploits are obscurely alluded to, and the river Siphi is not elsewhere found.

+b Aya is said by the Scholiast to be an appellative of Kuyava; from aya, to go,-one going about to do mischief to others.

+c Neither of these is found in the Pauránik lists.

+d Of Kuyava, according to the commentary; intending, possibly, by him, one of the chiefs of the barbarians.

+6. Excite in us, INDRA, veneration for the sun, Varga XIX. for the waters, and for those who are worthy of the praise of living beings, as exempt from sin: injure not our offspring while yet in the womb, for our trust is in thy mighty power.

+7. Hence, INDRA, I meditate on thee; on this (thy power) has our trust been placed: showever (of benefits), direct us to great wealth; consign us not, thou who art invoked by many, to a destitute dwelling; give, INDRA, food and drink to the hungry.

+8. Harm us not, INDRA, abandon us not; deprive us not of the enjoyments that are dear to us; injure not, affluent S'AKRA, our unborn offspring; harm not those who are capable (only of crawling) on their knees.

-9. Come into our presence; they have called thee, fond of the Soma juice; it is prepared; drink of it for thine exhilaration: vast of limb, distend thy stomach, and, when invoked, hear us, as a father (listens to the words of his sons).
+9. Come into our presence; they have called thee, fond of the Soma juice; it is prepared; drink of it for thine exhilaration : vast of limb, distend thy stomach, and, when invoked, hear us, as a father (listens to the words of his sons).